haliphax/haliphax-dot-dev/content/posts/2012-08-31-programmatically-compile-audiences-in-sharepoint-2010.md

 ---
 title: "Programmatically compile Audiences in SharePoint 2010"
-tags: ['post', 'aspx', 'c-sharp', 'powershell', 'sharepoint', 'tool']
+tags: ["post", "aspx", "c-sharp", "powershell", "sharepoint", "tool"]
 layout: post
 ---

 According to the documentation for the SharePoint 2010 SDK, you cannot trigger Audience compilation programmatically.
 Well—that's not true.
-It isn't documented, but it *is* possible.
+It isn't documented, but it _is_ possible.
 The painful thing about it is that you must know the `ApplicationId` of the `UserProfileService` application.
-This is where reflection comes in *extremely* handy!<!--more-->
+This is where reflection comes in _extremely_ handy!<!--more-->

 Below, you will find two incredibly similar snippets of code: one C#